Learning2gether Episode #408

 And my point is? ???

-Sharing fosters collaboration and distribution of knowledge through robust learning networks and should be promoted in a professional organization seeking to educate upcoming generations of global citizens, starting with modeling the appropriate and relevant skills to and among teachers, encouraged through their positions of leadership.
+Sharing fosters collaboration and distribution of knowledge through robust learning networks and should be promoted in a professional organization seeking to educate upcoming generations of global citizens, starting with modeling the appropriate and relevant skills to and among teachers.

 Fri 22 Mar – ELT event at Bolu Abant Izzet Baysal University webcast via YouTube